"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 Britain, as the nineteenth century progressed and into the twentieth, has undergone slow processes of transformation towards being increasingly democratically representative.

-Defunct (because depopulated) historic constituencies, known as "rotten boroughs" and which were under the decisive influence of
+Defunct (because depopulated-over-time) historic parliamentary constituencies, known as "rotten boroughs" and which were under the decisive influence of

 subsequently lowered and, after a determinedly pursued "Suffragette" campaign, voting rights were increasingly conceded to women.

-House of Commons are elected the membership of the House of Lords is composed of a number of Church of England bishops as "Lords Spiritual" together with many "Peers of
+House of Commons are elected the membership of the House of Lords is composed of a smallish number of Church of England bishops as "Lords Spiritual" together with a restricted

-the Realm", (i.e. persons of Aristocratic Descent), and numerous notable achievers in various careers, professions and business who have been appointed as "Life Peers".
+the Realm", (i.e. persons of Aristocratic Descent), and numerous notable achievers in various careers, professions and business who have been appointed as "Life Peers" with a view of

 The House of Lords had actually been an authoritative parliamentary chamber into the early twentieth century when the then King offered to create a large number of